NafeesKhandker/DATA-607-Final-Project/README.md

-# DATA-607-Final-Project: Housing Affordability Dynamics in New York State: A Multi-Source Analysis Using HUD, Census ACS, and FRED Economic Indicators
+# DATA 607 Final Project- Housing Affordability Dynamics in New York State: A Multi-Source Analysis Using HUD, Census ACS, and FRED Economic Indicators

 ## INTRODUCTION